-I am a Registered Member of the British Association of Counsellors and Psychotherapists (BACP) and through this registration a therapist accredited by the Professional Standards Authority (PSA).
-I work one-on-one with clients using a personal, relationally-based, or existential approach.
+I am a Registered Member of the British Association of Counsellors and Psychotherapists (MBACP) and through this registration a therapist accredited by the Professional Standards Authority (PSA).
+I work one-on-one with clients using a relationally-orientated, existential approach.
 I also work with couples or jointly with individuals, for example two family members.
 Whilst I have ambition to develop Banish the Crows and the resources that it could offer, I instinctively want it to remain small and intimate, focused on achieving a credible, high-quality, personalised service.